PinkerYao/Profile/README.md

 [Publication](https://www.canberra.edu.au/research/faculty-research-centres/nmrc/major-projects/the-rise-of-mistrust)

 - Conducting a **systematic literature review** with 4 databases containing more than 1.000 literature.
-- Research project management including data management, meeting schedule, and administration.
+- Research project management, including data management, meeting schedule, and administration.
 - Participating in the experiment design and developing interview guidelines.
 - Participating in the longitudinal research design with the Digital News Report data.
 - Conducting qualitative data analysis using software **ATLAS,ti**.